alguerocode/basicHtmlAndCss/README.md

 </p>

 ## contributing

-- contribute to this repo by create fork and open new pull request to see it 🎓🥉🥇
+- contribute to this repository by create fork and open new pull request to see it 🎓🥉🥇
 - your project must have only html and css🧑
 - see your project😉